 The neo-feudal world and its aristocracy’s quest for trollightenment.
 Also its aristocracy’s recruiting of the disaffected to further its agenda.
-MRAs, Gamergates, the “endarkenment” (endimming?), the new gilded age. trolls, Moldbug, Bannonism All those who, losing their hopes to recent economic and political trends, blame people who benefited in any measure for masterminding diabolical conspiracies and want revenge.
+MRAs, Gamergates, the “endarkenment” (surely this should be “endimming”?), the new gilded age.
+Trolls, Moldbug, Bannonism.
+The mobilisation of clientelism amongst those who, losing their hopes to recent economic and political trends, blame people who benefited in any measure for masterminding diabolical conspiracies and want revenge.
 Multiculturalism and tolerance and its discontents.
 Are the institutions of neofeudalism capable for fostering human progress?
+Or even economic growth?

-My favourite intro was Andrew Barton’s quick guide to the Trollightenment:
+My favourite intro from a couple of years back was Andrew Barton’s quick guide to the Trollightenment:

 The latest idea making the rounds of the fringes of the Libertarian Right (and, to be fair, the Libertarian Right is a fractal body that is 99.999% fringe): Neoreaction, also known as Libertarian Monarchism or, among those partial to wearing fedoras and goatees, the “Dark Enlightenment”; the idea that, perhaps, the Enlightenment and the rise of democracy wasn’t such a good idea, and a return to absolute monarchy would be better for freedom.